The shadows and photon rings of two minimal deformations of Schwarzschild black holes: Introduction to KS and GK BHs

 \subsection{KS metric}

 The KS metric is a spherically symmetric deformation of the SC BH due to quantum fluctuation corrections.
-Kazakov and Solodukhin showed in Ref.~\cite{r58} that when considering the spherically symmetric quantum fluctuations of the SC BH, the gravitational theory with the action can be simplified to a 2D effective dilaton gravity theory
+Kazakov and Solodukhin showed in reference~\cite{r58} that when considering the spherically symmetric quantum fluctuations of the SC BH, the Einstein–Hilbert action